Petroleum industry in Nigeria: Industry Nationalisation (1970–1979)

 Following the NNOC's genesis, the Nigerian government continued to garner control over oil revenues.
 In 1972 it declared that all property not currently owned by a foreign entity was legally the property of the government, which gained jurisdiction over the sale and allocation of concessions to foreign investors.
 The military regime oversaw the implementation of a number of other important milestones related to oil:

 1974: Participation in oil industry by government increases to 55%.

 1975: Decree 6 increases federal government share in oil sector to 80%, with only 20% going to the states.

-1976: First exploration and development venture by NNOC undertaken and drills to uncover commercial quantities of petroleum off-shore.
+1976: First exploration and development venture by NNOC undertaken and drills to uncover commercial quantities of petroleum offshore.

 1978: Perhaps most importantly, the federal government created the Land Use Act which vested control over state lands in military governors appointed by the federal military regime, and eventually led to Section 40(3) of the 1979 constitution which declared all minerals, oil, natural gas, and natural resources found within the bounds of Nigeria to be legal property of the Nigerian federal government.

 1979: In an effort to establish further control over the industry, the government merges and restructures the NNOC and the Ministry of Petroleum to form the Nigerian National Petroleum Corporation, an entity which would exert more power over the allocation and sale of concessions than the NNOC.
 By 1979, the NNPC had also gained 60% participation in the oil industry.